giga-sec/gigaSec-Tech-Notes/3. Notes/Linked List.md

 The good and bad of Linked List:
 With linked list, we have the tradeoff of needing to allocate more memory for each value and pointer, in order to spend less time adding values.
 Dynamic memory allocation and pointers are required, which complicates the code and increases the risk of memory leaks and segment faults.
 Linked lists have a much larger overhead over arrays, since linked list items are dynamically allocated (which is less efficient in memory usage) and each item in the list also must store an additional pointer.
+However, since we don't keep track of any index numbers for the nodes in a linked list, we cannot tell just by examining a node if it is the second, or fifth node in the list.
+Linked lists function as an array that can grow and shrink as needed, data items can be added at any locations in the list.The disadvantage is that to get to a node, we must traverse to all the way from the first node to the node that we require.
 - More memory usage
 - Items can be added or removed from the middle of the list **=="When you start using more space, you can save time" "When you start conserving space, you might lose time"==**

 Symbols in C